jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 secure world.
 Such code parts might be isolated into different files and/or conditional code enclosed by a ``SECURE_WORLD`` macro.

-Secure Partitions CPU scheduling
+Secure partitions CPU scheduling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the normal world, VMs are scheduled by the FFA_RUN ABI invoked from the
 primary scheduler (in the primary VM), or by a direct message request or
 response.

-With the FF-A EAC specification, Secure Partitions are scheduled by direct
+With the FF-A v1.0 specification, secure partitions are scheduled by direct
 message invocations from a NWd VM or another SP.

 Platform topology